 This table provides the credit risk exposure subject to the Standardised and Advanced IRB approaches.
 The Level 2 Group has no credit risk exposures subject to the Foundational IRB Approach.
-For the Advanced IRB approach, Exposure at Default (EaD) is reported gross of specific provisions and partial write-offs.
-For the Standardised approach, EaD is reported net of any specific provision.
-Exposures exclude non-lending assets, securitisation and Credit Value Adjustment (CVA).

 Gross credit risk exposure refers to the potential exposure as a result of a counterparty default prior to the application of credit risk mitigation.
 It is defined as the outstanding amount on drawn commitments plus a credit conversion factor on undrawn commitments on a given facility.
 For derivatives, exposure is defined as the mark-to-market plus a potential value of future movements.
-This table now includes total EaD net of eligible financial collateral (EFC).
-The average credit risk exposure is the sum of the gross credit risk exposure at the beginning of the reporting period plus the gross credit risk exposure at the end of the reporting period divided by two.
+This table includes total Exposure at Default (EaD) net of eligible financial collateral (EFC).
+The average credit risk exposure is the sum of the gross credit risk exposure at the beginning of the reporting period plus the gross credit risk exposure at the end of the reporting period, divided by two.